-To complete the head shape add ears and structure for the cheeks.
+To complete the head shape in this cat face drawing, add ears and structures for the cheeks.

-Drawing a head from profile isn't really hard once you've known how to place guide lines.
+Drawing a head in profile isn't really hard once you know how to place the guide lines.

-So now we know how to draw the head of a cat, but it's still just a base for a real drawing.
-In next steps we'll take care of every single element of a cat's face.
+So now we know how to draw the head of a cat, but it's still just the base for a real drawing.
+In the next steps, we'll take care of every single element of a cat's face.

 5. How to Draw a Cat's Eye

-We can see three elements around the eye - a lower eyelid's edge, an upper eyelashes row, and a dark area in the inner corner.
-Part of third eyelid can be shown too.
+We can see three elements around the cat eye drawing: the edge of the lower eyelid, a row of upper eyelashes, and a dark area in the inner corner.
+Part of the third eyelid can be shown too.